abhishekp1998/Yelp-Dataset-Analysis-and-Restaurant-Attribute-Predictoin-/README.md

 Analyzed Yelp dataset to understand how we can make use of the data to better inform restaurant owners.
 Conducted exploratory data analysis to understand the distribution of the reviews, the text of the reviews and the features/attributes.
 Utilized gradient boosting tree classifier to identify valuable attributes for restaurants based on geography and similarity to other top restaurants.
-Jupyter Notebook code with seperate document explaining project
+Jupyter Notebook code in part 2 code 2 and seperate summary in part 2 summary 2.